Who We Are

 2) Eliminate make allowances in the Federal Orders.

-3) As a method of balancing supply with domestic usage, National Farmers Organization supports the current CWT export assistance program and urges its continuation in the future.
+3) As a method of balancing supply with domestic usage, National Farmers Organization supports a more aggressive dairy export program through the USDA.

 National Farmers supports family dairy farms because they enhance rural economies, preserve the environment, and assure food security.
 By “family dairy farm,” we mean dairy farms that meet these six criteria: